SarahLDP/MS3DViewer/README.md

 ## Contributing
 Contributions to MS3DViewer are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

+## License
+MS3DViewer was developed by Sarah Linea Dietrich Persson and the University of Southern Denmark during the period from 1 September 2023 to 1 June 2024 for a master thesis project.
+This software and its documentation are freely available under the terms of the [MIT License](https://github.com/SarahLDP/MS3DViewer/blob/main/LICENSE).